gregpalmr/dremio-example-nodejs-jdbc-app/README.md

 # Dremio Example Node.js JDBC Application

-This repo contains an small example application that shows how to connect to a Dremio server from a Node.js command line application.
+This repo contains an example application that shows how to connect to a Dremio Data Lake Engine server from a Node.js command line application.

 ## Step 1.
 Use this repo